xfbs/blog/_posts/2018-02-22-tracing-linux-macos.md

     $ make safe
     cc safe.c -o safe

 Unfortunately, `strace` itself doesn’t exist on macOS.
 That would be too easy, wouldn’t it?
-Instead, there is something else, called *DTrace*, which is actually fairly comprehensive and complicated — there is [a book](http://dtrace.org/guide/preface.html#preface) on it, there are [quite](https://8thlight.com/blog/colin-jones/2015/11/06/dtrace-even-better-than-strace-for-osx.html) a [few](https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/) blog [posts](https://hackernoon.com/running-a-process-for-exactly-ten-minutes-c6921f93a4a9) about it, but don’t be intimidated yet.
+Instead, there is something else, called *dtrace*, which is actually fairly comprehensive and complicated — there is [a book](http://dtrace.org/guide/preface.html#preface) on it, there are [quite](https://8thlight.com/blog/colin-jones/2015/11/06/dtrace-even-better-than-strace-for-osx.html) a [few](https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/) blog [posts](https://hackernoon.com/running-a-process-for-exactly-ten-minutes-c6921f93a4a9) about it, but don’t be intimidated yet.

-You don’t need to know all of `DTrace` to be able to use it, all you need to know is which fontends do what.
+You don’t need to know all of `dtrace` to be able to use it, all you need to know is which fontends do what.
 And the `dtruss` font-end happens to do basically the same as `strace`, meaning that it’ll show you which syscalls a binary performs.
 Let’s try it.

     $ dtruss ./safe
     dtrace: failed to initialize dtrace: DTrace requires additional privileges

-Well, DTrace doesn’t work the same way as `strace` does, in spite of their similar naming.
-While `strace` just politely asks the kernel to monitor a process, `DTrace` hooks directly into the kernel, meaning that you potentially have access to every secret of every user, and you can actually break things (if you try really, *really* hard).
-Needless to say, `DTrace` and any related tools require `root` privileges to use.
+Well, `dtrace` doesn’t work the same way as `strace` does, in spite of their similar naming.
+While `strace` just politely asks the kernel to monitor a process, `dtrace` hooks directly into the kernel, meaning that you potentially have access to every secret of every user, and you can actually break things (if you try really, *really* hard).
+Needless to say, `dtrace` and any related tools require `root` privileges to use.

     $ sudo dtruss ./safe | tail -n 10
     issetugid(0x101B2F000, 0x88, 0x1) = 0 0